deft1991/website_deftfun/content/projects.md

 [AI Health Pitch deck](https://pitch.com/public/dfb4f791-d2e8-4215-8c98-66b098c4924c).

 Spinner King

 ![Spinner King Picture](/spinnerKing.jpg)

-Spinner King is an augmented reality battler that lets you fight in real time against real opponents.
+Spinner King is an augmented reality (AR) butler that allows players to engage in real-time battles with real opponents.
+Augmented Reality immerses players in the game world, making them feel like a part of a different reality.
+There are several game modes available, including CO-OP.
+Players must find an arena location, choose a spinner of their preferred type, and enter into battle with a real opponent.
+During the battle, various boosters with different effects appear.

 Key features: